DHTMLX/docs-kanban/docs/api/config/toolbar_items_config.md

 - `type` - (required) a type of control (*"sort"*)
 - `options` - (optional) an array of objects, that define the sort parameters.
 For each object (*sort option*) you can specify the following parameters:
-	- `label` - (required) a name of option, used in a dropdawn list of the sort selector
+	- `text` - (required) a name of option, used in a dropdown list of the sort selector
 	- `by` - (optional) a key of card field, by which the cards will be sorted.
 This parameter can be set to the *string* or *function* value.
 The function needs to return the card field for sorting
 	- `dir` - (optional) an order of sorting.
 The possible values are *"asc"* and *"desc"*